anchore/grype/README.md

 By default, Grype checks for a new database on every run, by making a network call over the Internet.
 You can tell Grype not to perform this check by setting the environment variable `GRYPE_DB_AUTO_UPDATE` to `false`.

 As long as you place Grype's `vulnerability.db` and `metadata.json` files in the cache directory for the expected schema version, Grype has no need to access the network.
-Additionally, you can get a listing of the database archives available for download from the `grype db list` command in an online environment, download the database archive, transfer it to your offline environment, and use `grype db import <db-archive-path>` to use the given database in an offline capacity.
+Additionally, you can get a listing of the database archives available for download from the `griffon db list` command in an online environment, download the database archive, transfer it to your offline environment, and use `griffon db import <db-archive-path>` to use the given database in an offline capacity.

 If you would like to distribute your own Grype databases internally without needing to use `db import` manually you can leverage Grype's DB update mechanism.
-To do this you can craft your own `listing.json` file similar to the one found publically (see `grype db list -o raw` for an example of our public `listing.json` file) and change the download URL to point to an internal endpoint (e.g. a private S3 bucket, an internal file server, etc).
+To do this you can craft your own `listing.json` file similar to the one found publically (see `griffon db list -o raw` for an example of our public `listing.json` file) and change the download URL to point to an internal endpoint (e.g. a private S3 bucket, an internal file server, etc).
 Any internal installation of Grype can receive database updates automatically by configuring the `db.update-url` (same as the `GRYPE_DB_UPDATE_URL` environment variable) to point to the hosted `listing.json` file you've crafted.

 #### CLI commands for database management

 Grype provides database-specific CLI commands for users that want to control the database from the command line.
 Here are some of the useful commands provided:

-`grype db status` — report the current status of Grype's database (such as its location, build date, and checksum)
+`griffon db status` — report the current status of Grype's database (such as its location, build date, and checksum)

-`grype db check` — see if updates are available for the database
+`griffon db check` — see if updates are available for the database

-`grype db update` — ensure the latest database has been downloaded to the cache directory (Grype performs this operation at the beginning of every scan by default)
+`griffon db update` — ensure the latest database has been downloaded to the cache directory (Grype performs this operation at the beginning of every scan by default)

-`grype db list` — download the listing file configured at `db.update-url` and show databases that are available for download
+`griffon db list` — download the listing file configured at `db.update-url` and show databases that are available for download

-`grype db import` — provide grype with a database archive to explicitly use (useful for offline DB updates)
+`griffon db import` — provide griffon with a database archive to explicitly use (useful for offline DB updates)

-Find complete information on Grype's database commands by running `grype db --help`.
+Find complete information on Grype's database commands by running `griffon db --help`.

 ## Shell completion

 Grype supplies shell completion through its CLI implementation ([cobra](https://github.com/spf13/cobra/blob/master/shell_completions.md)).
 Generate the completion code for your shell by running one of the following commands:

-- `grype completion <bash|zsh|fish>`
+- `griffon completion <bash|zsh|fish>`
 - `go run main.go completion <bash|zsh|fish>`

 This will output a shell script to STDOUT, which can then be used as a completion script for Grype.
 Running one of the above commands with the